 Volatile Organic Compounds (VOCs) are organic chemicals that are damaging to human health.
 Many VOCs are found in building materials and home improvement products and can off-gas (release their harmful emissions) into indoor air.
-Due to the risk to human health, VOC level compliance in consumer products is patrolled vigorously by Public Health Organisations.
+Due to the risk to human health, VOC level compliance in consumer products is patrolled vigorously by Public Health Organizations.
 But in the recent past some companies have attempted to put profits before the health of their customers and it hasn’t turned out well for them.
 Here are some examples:

 Lumber Liquidators settles VOC non-compliance in flooring lawsuit for $36 Million dollars